austinmclain/RISE-Cloudlets/instrument_cloudlet/README.md

 curl -O https://upload.wikimedia.org/wikipedia/commons/a/a4/Misc_pollen.jpg
 ```

-The EC2 instance is now ready to be used as a mock SEM.
+The EC2 instance is now ready to be used as a mock SEM with one image of cells.